elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Support for cloning and replacing nodes but with a different image.
 - Support for upgrading the Kubernetes control plane.
 - Command to list available machine images.
+- Image validation which checks if the Kubelet version is compatible with the current control plane version running in the cluster.

 ### Fixed